Sermon Commentary for Sunday, August 22, 2021

 Paul’s call to put on defensive armaments may also help Ephesians 6:10-20’s proclaimers better apply the passages that surround it.
 For example, Chapter 6:1-9, but especially verses 5-9, are among the most difficult to understand and especially obey.

-We won’t solve some of the hardest questions about Paul’s view of slave-master relationships in this Starter’s few words.
+We won’t solve some of the hardest questions about Paul’s view of slave-master relationships in this commentary’s few words.
 Yet we might note that the only way Jesus’ friends can be mutually submissive is with the help of the Holy Spirit who “arms” us for such service.
 In all of our relationships, including employee-employer ones, we can serve each other wholeheartedly only in the strength “of the Lord and in his mighty power” (10).

 At the end of the text the Lectionary appoints for this Sunday, Paul at least implies that he was sometimes tempted to stop sharing the gospel, especially in the face of incredible opposition.
 He, however, longs to “fearlessly make known the mystery of the gospel … [and] declare it fearlessly” (20).
 Yet the apostle realizes he can’t do so unless he’s armed for defense against the evil one and his henchmen’s attacks.